 El Born has many new and not so new places to eat, but they all have one thing in common; fantastic food...

 Despite only opening a couple of years ago, Bormuth is now one of the busiest restaurants in El Born.
 Everyone, locals and tourists alike are looking for the same thing; a good restaurant that does traditional food well.
 Is it such a big ask?
-Sadly in some parts of Barcelona it seems to be but thanks to Bormuth it doesn’t apply to El Born.
-The menu is tapas based with all the traditional dishes you’re used to seeing; croquetas, ensaladilla rusa, pimientos de padrón however the quality far surpasses many bars in the area.
-Try the deep fried aubergines in honey or the meatballs in vegetable sauce, perfect for those cold autumn nights.
+Sadly in some parts of Barcelona, it seems to be but thanks to Bormuth it doesn’t apply to El Born.
+The menu is tapas based on all the traditional dishes you’re used to seeing; croquetas, ensaladilla rusa, pimientos de padrón however the quality far surpasses many bars in the area.
+Try the deep-fried aubergines in honey or the meatballs in vegetable sauce, perfect for those cold autumn nights.
 Don’t forget to try their own home-made vermouth, range of artisanal beers or Spanish and Catalan wines.
 All this and in the casual surroundings of traditional high marble tables and recycled wooden chairs and benches, you won’t want to leave until you’ve tasted the entire menu.
 Come early though, now the word is out there’s quite a queue outside the door.

 C/ dels Flassaders, 21

-Avinguda Fransesc Cambó, 30
+Avinguda Francesc Cambó, 30

 So maybe you haven’t come to Barcelona to eat pizza, but when it’s a restaurant serving the best pizza this side of Napoli (hence the name) then who are we to refuse.
 The tiny restaurant just tucked away round the corner from Mercat Santa Catarina is always full.
 If you don’t arrive exactly when it opens there will always be a wait, but trust us, it’s worth it.
 NAP offers a simple menu, some various bruschetta to start, then the star of the show; the pizzas.
 Though not an extensive menu, NAP shows just what amazing things can be produced with a few fresh ingredients simply combined.
 Forget your foams of sea urchin, sometimes you just want a pizza, but the best pizza, naturally.
 For this head to NAP, and if you still don’t believe how good it is the first time my Italian friend went their he ate one whole pizza and promptly ordered another, it was just too delicious not to.